There’s still time to make a difference in 2025!

 2009 Wallace Fowler

 Wallace Fowler developed Fowler Foods, Inc. and Liberty Bank of Arkansas into two of the state’s most successful enterprises.
-Fowler – banker, entrepreneur, philanthropist and civic leader – has devoted his life to making Arkansas a better place to call home.
-Because of his generosity and dedication, our communities, education system, even the roads on which we travel, are better today because of Fowler’s efforts.
+Fowler–banker, entrepreneur, philanthropist and civic leader–has devoted his life to making Arkansas a better place to call home.
+Because of his generosity and dedication, our communities, education system, even our roads, are better today because of Fowler’s efforts.

 2008 Stanley Reed